Pamir-AI/Pamir-HW-TestScript/README.md

 - Any notes or errors
 - Failed tests summary
 - Clickable link to detailed log file (shows filename, links to full path)
-- Clickable link to test video recording (shows filename, links to full path)

 Log files are saved in the `logs/` folder.
-Video recordings are saved in the `recordings/` folder.

 ### Excel Color Coding
 - Green: PASS